mystatus/covid19-reports/README.md

 #### Creating

-If you want to write a migration from scratch, you can create a new blank migration with `./migration-create.sh {name}`, where `{name}` is the name of the migration you want to create.
+If you want to write a migration from scratch, you can create a new blank migration with `npm run migration-create {name}`, where `{name}` is the name of the migration you want to create.
 An empty template will be generated in `/server/migrations`.

 #### Restoring State Locally

-If your local database schema falls out of sync with migrations and you want to get back to a clean state, you can run `./seed-dev.sh`.
+If your local database schema falls out of sync with migrations and you want to get back to a clean state, you can run `npm run seed-dev`.
 This will automatically recreate the database, apply the current migrations, and get the app back into a usable state.

 ### Testing